The Great American Smokeout is recognized every year on the 3rd Thursday in November.

-It’s almost unfathomable to believe that big tobacco companies used to advertise cigarettes in national television commercials as recently as the 1950s.
+It’s almost unbelievable to think that big tobacco companies used to advertise cigarettes in national television commercials as recently as the 1950s.
 These ads promoted a culture of smoking that addicted generations of Americans.

 In fact, it wasn’t until 1970 that the Public Health Cigarette Smoking Act banned companies from advertising cigarettes on television.